kumaraaryan511/AI-Powered-Journaling-Logic-App/README.md

 While I tested several other multi-label BERT models, this model, trained on the **GoEmotions dataset** (known for its fine-grained classification across 27 distinct emotion labels), consistently **outshined other models** in its ability to detect specific psychological states like *admiration*, *grief*, or *surprise*.
 Its strength lies in picking up specific emotions, which is useful in a journaling tool.

 ---
+## Tests
+I have included a file of test data and its resulting output in the repository.
+You can find it in "test_outputs.txt"

+---